mfbrett/acacia_spillover/README.md

 ## a) Data analysis

-### Acacia flower counts: to reproduce the regression lines used to predict acacia flower densities at sites, use 'acaciaregression_.r'
+*Acacia flower counts*: to reproduce the regression lines used to predict acacia flower densities at sites, use 'acaciaregression_.r'
-### For analyses regarding the visitation to and seed set of 3 focal plant species, use 'focals_analysis_.r'
-### For all other analyses, including visitation networks, use 'allvisits.r'
+*For analyses regarding the visitation to and seed set of 3 focal plant species*: use 'focals_analysis_.r' *For all other analyses*: including visitation networks, use 'allvisits.r'

 ## b) Main text Figures

-### The code to produce Figures 2 & 3 can be found in 'X.r'
+*Figures 2 & 3*: The code to produce Figures 2 & 3 can be found in 'X.r'

 ## c) Supplimentary material figures

-### Plant-insect visitation networks: 'X.r'
-### Site Map: The script concerning map plotting is `sitemap.r'
+*Visitation networks*: Plant-insect visitation networks: 'X.r' *Site Map*: The script concerning map plotting is `sitemap.r'